isaka-james/laravel-analysis/README.md

 cd laravel
 composer install
 ```
-From the above commands, we are downloading the laravel source code directly from github using git(Also you can download manually and extract the zip), and then we are moving the to the project and installing the composer dependencies.
+From the above commands, we are downloading the laravel source code directly from github using git(Also you can download manually and extract the zip), and then we are moving to the project and installing the composer dependencies.
 >You can notice upon using this method, *vendor* directory is not present.
 But after running the *composer* command the vendor directory will be created containing the composer dependencies.
 We'll look further on this later.

 >Also when using method you'll need to chang the file *.env-example* to *.env*, this is the  file that contains the enviroment variables for our application.